VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models: Appendix: All Experiments Results

 Table \ref{tab:llama2_2bit_avg} shows our main results.
 Here we provide an explanation for the 'N/A' entries relative to other works.

 \textbf{DB-LLM} Since they did not open source their code, we use the AvgQA results from their paper.
 However, this number does not align with our FP16 results.

 \textbf{GPTQ} We reproduce the 2-bit results using the official GPTQ repository.
-As GPTQ quantizes each layer in sequential order, the cost per hour (cost/h) represents the time taken to quantize on a single A100 GPU.
+As GPTQ quantizes each layer in sequential order, the 'cost(h)' represents the time taken to quantize on a single A100 GPU.

 \textbf{GPTVQ} They do not release their 2-bit quantized model.
-We reproduce the 2-bit results using their released GPTVQ code, which only supports single-GPU quantization.
-Therefore, the cost per hour (cost/h) reflects the execution time for quantization on a single A100 GPU.
-Due to the lack of specific logic for loading their quantizers in the released code, we were unable to measure the throughput.
+We reproduce Llama-2, LLama-3 7B and 13B, Mistral 7b 2-bit results using their released GPTVQ code, which only supports single-GPU execution.
+Therefore, the quantization cost reflects the execution time for quantization on a single A100 GPU.
+Due to the lack of specific logic for loading their quantizers in the released code, we were unable to measure the throughput and runtime memory.

-\textbf{AQLM} Their 1.97-bit LLaMA-2 13b model has not been open-sourced, so we are unable to measure its inference throughput.
+\textbf{AQLM} Their 1.97-bit LLaMA-2 13b model has not been open-sourced, so we are unable to measure its inference throughput and runtime memory.

+\textbf{QuIP\#} Due to recent changes in the libraries they rely on, the quantization cost is not measured.
+The quantization time for the 70B model is estimated based on their original paper.